dxphilo/me/content/articles/How-to-use-props-in-VueJS.md

 ---
-title: Scroll Indicator in Nuxtjs
+title: How to use Props in Vue.js

-description: Make a scroll indicator in Nuxtjs
+description: How to use Props in Vue.js

-alt: scroll idicator Nuxtjs
+alt: Vue.js Props Components

-excerpt: Make a scroll indicator in Nuxtjs
+excerpt: How to use Props in Vue.js

 img: pexels-ready-made-3850924.jpg

-tag: Nuxtjs
+tag: Vue Js

 attribution: photo by John Philip from Pexelry
 ---